Siavashc/SummerCamp/ReadMe.md

-this is the test file for git practice adding the next line for the last task adding another test line for the sake project
+this is the test file for git practice adding the next line for the last task adding another test line for the sake of the project